Nefisto/Loot-doc/manual/overview.md

 * Include **all ORIGINAL** drops, which means that changes here will be permanent
 * Do not open extensions, so will your receive just the properly extension drop
+* As we don't open extensions we check for repetitions
 * Include hidden drops
 * Does **NOT** apply any modifier or filter